nefanov/pathfinder/README.md

 It produces file build/core, which is core executable of CFL-R analysis and<br>
 can be called by frontend (see example in front/callgrind-front).
+<br><br>
+If you want to run the unit-tests you need write:

+	bash run.sh test